 They work best with stainless steel cookware, as it is a magnetizable metal.
 In the case of solid hotplates, on the other hand, hard-coat anodized aluminum is a better option.

-So, there you have it—the best dishwasher safe cookware on the market.
+So, there you have it—the best dishwasher safe pots and pans on the market.

-We hope our dishwasher safe cookware sets reviews and buying guides have been educational and informative and wish you good luck on finding the right set for you and your family!
+We hope our dishwasher safe cookware set reviews and buying guides have been educational and informative and wish you good luck on finding the right set for you and your family!